Originally published in the Buffalo News, September 20, 2000 p. B-2. It has since been edited. Illustration from PowerThesaurus.org.

 In response, men, women, and religious congregations and orders established asylums to house and care for orphaned infants and children.

-Here is what we’ve been able to find about orphanages that existed in Buffalo and Erie County, N.Y and their records.
+Below is what we’ve been able to find about orphanages that existed in Buffalo and Erie County, N.Y and their records.
 We focused on institutions that were authorized to place children in new families with new identities.
-We omitted residential facilities who served children but preserved their family relationships.
+We omitted residential facilities who served children but preserved their birth family relationships.
+Did we omit one?
+Are there records that we missed?
+Names or nicknames that these institutions were also known as?
+Other errors?
+Please let us know!

 The era of residential orphan homes ended around World War II, to be replaced by the foster care system.